sayarkarmakar/sayarkarmakar.github.io/pages/talks.md

 ### 2021
-CFE CMStatistics 2021 December: TBD
+CFE CMStatistics 2021 December: TBD + Organizing a session on multivariate time-series

+March 2021: Univrsity of Pittsburgh.
+Invited talk at the Statistics department colloquium.

 HICSS (Hawaii International Conference on System Science) 54 (peer-reviewed): Hawaii, 2021 January Understanding the Rise of Twitter-based cyberbullying due to COVID-19 through comprehensive statistical evaluation